Introducing New Cats to a Home with a Resident Cat(s)

 Step Four: Face to Face Meetings

-2. After a session of eye-to-eye contact, open the door slightly so they can enter the room themselves.
+2. After a session of eye-to-eye contact, behind the screen/mesh doors – open the door slightly ajar so they can enter the room themselves.
+Do not force them together.

 3. Provide plenty of hiding places and elevated locations for cats to retreat to if they feel uncomfortable.
 Cat trees and clutter free shelves and book cases make good spaces.